awkgroupag/datalab/README.md

 ### 2. Set-up a few variables for your new project once
 Change the values in the file `./datalab-stacks/environment.env.EXAMPLE`.
 Save the customized file as a new file `./datalab-stacks/environment.env`.
-* `COMPOSE_PROJECT_NAME`: name of this project.
-Will show up in all container names associated with this project.
+* `PROJECT_NAME`: name of this project.
+Will show up in all resource names associated with this project.
 No spaces or special characters allowed
 * `DATALAB_SOURCECODE_DIR`: your Windows directory containing all your source code - including this datalab!
 Will appear as `/home/jovyan/work` in the Jupyter Notebook
 * `DATALAB_DATA_DIR`: your Windows directory containing all data.
 Will be mounted as `/home/jovyan/data` in the Notebook